General Advice for Travel in Italy

 and seeing them well.
 Take your time and relax; you are on vacation

 after all.
-This strategy includes hopping from one town to another
+Also try to avoid hopping from one town to another

 too often.
 If you move from one hotel to another every night,